BolajiAyodeji/Blogposts/ck27y4gzc007ocws12njwqpy2.md

 * Google Affiliations

-Google also participates in and support numerous open source organizations and events throughout the community.
+Google also participates in and supports numerous open-source organizations and events throughout the community.
 Ranging from small grassroots efforts to established foundations, these organizations play a critical role in the world of open source.
 [View all